-On December 8, 2004, we transferred our listing venue from the OTC Bulletin Board to the American Stock Exchange after satisfying all of the latter's listing requirements.
+On December 8, 2004, we transferred our listing venue from the OTC Bulletin Board to the American Stock Exchange.

 Our principal executive offices are located at No. 39 Shangdi Xi Road, Haidian District, Beijing 100085, People's Republic of China.
 Our telephone number at this address is (86-10) 8289-0088.
 Investor inquiries should be directed to us at this address and telephone number.
 Our website is www.sinovac.com.
 The information contained on our website is not part of this annual report.
-Our agent for service of process in the U.S. is CT Corporation System located at 111 Eighth Avenue, New York, New York 10011.